Constructive subsampling of finite frames with applications in optimal function recovery: Non-weighted subsampling of finite frames

 for $J:=\{ i:s_i\neq 0 \}$ and all $\bm a\in \field{C}^{m}$.
 Setting $\bm a = \bm y^j$ for $j\in J$, we obtain by the assumption $\|\bm y^j\|_2^2 \ge \beta m/M$ and the upper estimate in~\eqref{uplowestaux}

 Thus, by the lower estimate in~\eqref{uplowestaux}, we obtain the assertion. \end{proof}

 The condition on the norms $\|\bm y^i\|_2$ in Lemma~\ref{l:nonweighted_bss} can be dropped with a more elaborate subsampling strategy, \texttt{PlainBSS} (see below) instead of \texttt{BSS$^\perp$.} The `preconditioning' in \texttt{PlainBSS} is based on Lemma~\ref{discreteconstruction} rather than Lemma~\ref{discreteconstruction1}.
 The final result is stated in Corollary \ref{frame:smallb}.
-We pay in the dependence of the constant in terms of the oversampling factor $b$.
+The price we pay for this is the dependence of the constant in terms of the oversampling factor $b$.
 It deteriorates to $(b-1)^{-3}$ while in the previous result it is $(b-1)^{-2}$.